Top 10 beaches in the Algarve

-There's no denying that Portugal has a wide and varied appeal, however, most come for the reliable weather and selection of beaches.
-Read on to discover our top 10 beaches in the Algarve before experiencing them for yourself...
+While there's no denying that Portugal has a wide and varied appeal, most head to the southern stretch of the Algarve for the reliable weather and abundance of beautiful beaches.

 1. Praia da Marinha